Lanquin and Semuc Champey

 – Guatemala’s most amazing natural wonder

-We had spent the morning 2 days earlier – fairly stress free – getting back from Xocomil Water Park and then arriving back for our last 2 nights once again in our favourite room in Yellow House Hostel in Antigua.
+We had spent the morning 2 days earlier – fairly stress-free – getting back from Xocomil Water Park and then arriving back for our last 2 nights once again in our favorite room in Yellow House Hostel in Antigua.

-Saturday morning was hectic with finding a box at the supermarket, and packing our fabrics we had bought in Lake Atitlan to send back to Australia.
-It was a much easier process that Bolivia (in fact I have a separate blog about that you will enjoy reading that involved sniffer dogs, and police appointments!).
-Once the box was weighed, the lady had a look through the contents, and then we were sent to buy brown paper to wrap the box in.
+Saturday morning was hectic with finding a box at the supermarket and packing the fabrics we had bought in Lake Atitlan to send back to Australia.
+It was a much easier process than Bolivia (in fact I have a separate blog about that you will enjoy reading that involved sniffer dogs, and police appointments!).
+Once the box was weighed, the lady had a look through the contents, and then we were sent to buy a brown paper to wrap the box in.

-The next morning we finally we said our last good-bye to Antigua.
-We do hope to return, and really loved it.
+The next morning we finally said our last goodbye to Antigua.
+We do hope to return and really loved it.

 We had booked a mini-van that collected us from the hostel after breakfast.
 The road was pretty windy and my son felt really ill.
 Several others looked like they had motion sickness.
-The driver finally stopped for a late lunch at a hotel, and I barely was able to eat two spoonfuls of my pumpkin soup, as some-one had slipped with the pepper, and my mouth was on fire.
-The good thing with mini-vans is you often get to talk to other travellers who have been where you are going, and in our case we were able to glean some fabulous tips as we shared lunch.
-Soon after my son was enjoying a well earned sleep.
+The driver finally stopped for a late lunch at a hotel, and I barely was able to eat two spoonfuls of my pumpkin soup, as someone had slipped with the pepper, and my mouth was on fire.
+The good thing with mini-vans is you often get to talk to other travelers who have been where you are going, and in our case, we were able to glean some fabulous tips as we shared lunch.
+Soon after my son was enjoying a well-earned sleep.

 The good thing was that the guys came and carried our bags and took us to the hostel.
 Then he shot off.
 No tip.
 Just bring nice – now that is rare when you travel!

-El Muro is a new hostel opened this year, and the owners Max and Ann really work hard and it is a great price too, so ideal for the budget long-term traveller like me.
+El Muro is a new hostel that opened this year, and the owners Max and Ann really work hard and it is a great price too, so ideal for the budget long-term traveler like me.

-On arrival we were given cool iced water, and sat and chatted.
+On arrival, we were given cool iced water and sat and chatted.
 The good thing is they have 2 sons, so within a minute the boys all sat together with their tablets and shared games.
 I was then free to set up the room – our home for the next 3 days.
 It was down quite a steep lot of stairs, so once again I was amazed that there was a great guy to carry the bags for me.
-It was a simple room, but had an en-suite, towels and a lovely hot shower and chambrais denim Ralph Lauren sheets which I eyed off!
+It was a simple room, but had an en-suite, towels and a lovely hot shower, and chambray denim Ralph Lauren sheets which I eyed off!

 The place is all about relaxing, so we sat along the bar and talked with other guests and had a great dinner that Ann cooked up, and they even opened a top bottle of Merlot.

-Now for this you need to be prepared.
-Beach Feet/Wet shoes, camera, towel, jacket, flashlight, bug spray, sunscreen, water, snacks and camera are a few basics to pack in you day bag.
+Now for this, you need to be prepared.
+Beach Feet/Wet shoes, camera, towel, jacket, flashlight, bug spray, sunscreen, water, snacks, and camera are a few basics to pack in your day bag.

 Make no mistake – it is a REALLY rough ride.
-Firstly it takes about 45 minutes to get up to a hostel near Semuc Champay where we collected more guests, and had a quick bathroom break.
+Firstly it takes about 45 minutes to get up to a hostel near Semuc Champey where we collected more guests and had a quick bathroom break.
 Then it is about another 15 minutes to the river.